 Caffeine contracture force was significantly reduced with age in Draggen but not WT soleus (p=0.00005) (Fig. 5a).
-There was also a trend (p=0.09) towards a reduction in the ratio between caffeine contracture force and tetanic force ex vivo in old Draggen but not WT soleus (Fig. 5b).
+There was also a trend (p=0.09) towards a reduction in the ratio between caffeine contracture force and tetanic force ex vivo in old Draggen soleus (Fig. 5b).
 An increase in this ratio would be expected in the event of failure of CaV1.1 to activate RyR1 (excitation-contraction uncoupling).
 Therefore, the reduced caffeine contracture of old Draggen muscle suggests impairment of Ryr1 Ca2+ release, SR Ca2+ storage or Ca2+ induced muscle contraction but not excitation-contraction uncoupling.

 A reduction in RyR1 expression is one possible cause of reduced caffeine contracture force.
 However, band thickness on western blots comparing adult (13 to 42 weeks, n=4) and old (91 to 103 weeks, n=4) Draggen soleus suggest RyR1 protein levels were similar (Fig. 5c).
 This is in keeping with the reported lack of age-related change in healthy muscle RyR1 expression in humans 32,33 and mice 34.
-This suggests that functional impairment in RyR1 calcium release rather than reduced levels of RyR1 protein accounts for the reduced caffeine contracture force in old Draggen soleus (Fig.5).
+This suggests that functional impairment in RyR1 calcium release rather than reduced levels of RyR1 protein accounts for the reduced caffeine contracture force in old Draggen soleus.

 Structural core pathology is prevalent in the muscle of Draggen mice